rbatllet/private-blockchain/docs/EXAMPLES.md

 - **Multi-Stakeholder**: Different participants can add relevant information

 ### Use Case 3: Medical Records Management

+> ⚠️ **IMPORTANT NOTE**: This `MedicalRecordsSystem` class is a **conceptual example** for illustration purposes.
+It does not exist in the actual project code.
+For real working examples, see the demo files listed at the beginning of this document, particularly `/src/main/java/demo/BlockchainDemo.java`.

 Secure and auditable medical record system with privacy protection.